VeerOneGPT/galileo-glass-ui/docs/animations/game-animation.md

 # Game Animation Framework

+> **New in v1.0.28:** The Game Animation Framework has been refactored to use an event-based system with middleware support, offering improved state management, error recovery, and performance.
+See the [Migration Guide](../migrations/ANIMATION-SYSTEM-MIGRATION-GUIDE.md) for details on upgrading to the new system.

 The Game Animation Framework provides robust state-based animation capabilities inspired by game development techniques.
 At its core is the `useGameAnimation` hook, which manages cohesive animation sequences when transitioning between different application or "game" states.

 ## Core Concepts